SynBrain: Enhancing Visual-to-fMRI Synthesis via Probabilistic Representation Learning: Additional Results

 \subsection{Few-shot Subject-adaptive Visual-to-fMRI Synthesis}

-To evaluate SynBrain's generalization ability under few-shot settings, we perform subject-adaptive visual-to-fMRI synthesis by transferring models trained on one source subject to novel target subjects with only 1 hour of adaptation data.
-While the main paper reports transfer from Sub1 to Sub2, Sub5, and Sub7, here we further investigate the reverse direction: transferring from Sub2, Sub5, and Sub7 to Sub1.
-The goal is to assess whether SynBrain can consistently adapt to a novel subject given different source pretraining.
+To comprehensively assess the generalization ability of \textbf{SynBrain} under few-shot settings, we conduct \emph{subject-adaptive visual-to-fMRI synthesis} by transferring models trained on one source subject to novel target subjects using only one hour of adaptation data.
+While the main paper reports transfers from Sub1 to Sub2, Sub5, and Sub7, here we extend the evaluation in two directions: (i) expanding to additional subjects and (ii) performing reverse-direction transfers.

+\textbf{(i) Evaluation on Additional Subjects.} To examine SynBrain’s ability to generalize across a more diverse population, we expanded our experiments to include all eight real subjects from the NSD dataset.
+The main experiments involved four subjects (Sub1, Sub2, Sub5, Sub7), whereas the remaining four (Sub3, Sub4, Sub6, Sub8), who completed fewer sessions, were incorporated for supplementary evaluation.
+As shown in Table~\ref{tab:sub_cross} (Top), SynBrain maintains strong performance across these additional unseen individuals with only one hour of adaptation data, demonstrating robust generalization despite substantial inter-subject neural variability.

-As shown in Table~\ref{tab:sub_cross}, all three source-subject models (Sub2→Sub1, Sub5→Sub1, Sub7→Sub1) achieve strong semantic-level decoding scores (Incep: 88.0–88.9\%, CLIP: 86.7–86.9\%) and comparable voxel-level alignment after limited adaptation.
-The fMRI-to-image retrieval accuracy based on the synthesized signal (Syn: 63.5–69.4\%) also matches the performance observed in the Sub1→Others setting reported in the main text.
-These results confirm that SynBrain enables bidirectional subject transfer with minimal data, highlighting the robustness and adaptability of SynBrain in cross-subject low-resource adaptation scenarios.
+\textbf{(ii) Reverse-Direction Subject Adaptation.} We further investigated reverse transfer by adapting models pretrained on Sub2, Sub5, and Sub7 to Sub1.
+As presented in Table~\ref{tab:sub_cross} (Bottom), all three source-subject models achieve consistently high semantic-level decoding accuracy (Inception: 88.0–88.9\%, CLIP: 86.7–86.9\%) and comparable voxel-level alignment after limited adaptation.
+Moreover, the fMRI-to-image retrieval accuracy based on the synthesized signals (Syn: 63.5–69.4\%) closely matches the results observed in the Sub1→Others setting reported in the main text.
+These results confirm that SynBrain enables bidirectional cross-subject adaptation with minimal data, underscoring its robustness and adaptability in low-resource, cross-subject generalization scenarios.